MariusZerni/eSportCentral/README.md

 }
 ```

-On the backend we are validating the token and creating a secure route.
+On the backend, we are validating the token and creating a secure route.
 ```js
 const User = require('../models/user')
 const { secret } = require('../config/environment')